 - Elephant sanctuaries are moderately priced, and the package includes transportation and lunch.

-- Minimal preparation is required, as you need to book in advance, wear suitable clothes and shoes, and travel for over an hour to get to the sanctuary.
+- Minimal preparation is required, as you only need to book in advance and wear suitable clothes and shoes.

 Note that many captive elephants in Thailand look “rough” because they’re typically rescued from industries that use them for manual labor.